BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/11/index.md

 </div>{:.text-based}

-### Our Previous Tools

-With both the motors and the ultrasonic sensor working properly, we have all the tools we need to create an autonomous program that can avoid obstacles.
-All that is left of us to do is effectively marry the motion of the robot to its ability to sense objects.
-To help us create the avoidance code we are going to use a few of the tools we have constructed thus far.

 ### Stop Before We Crash

 Let's program that car to stop before we hit a wall.
 We'll use what we have learned about the ultrasonic sensor to program our robot to do this.